 Marketers spend around 20 hours per week on non-automated email campaigns and 5 hours a week (20 hours per month on average) for automated campaigns.
-Check out a tool like Time Doctor to improve your time tracking and productivity spent on emails.

 Even on the low end, that’s over 12% of the work week spent on emails.